-A vape pen is a simple, portable and economical device that comes in many different models.
-In order to use one, you buy a cartridge (or “cart”) that has been pre-filled with concentrated CBD.
+A vape pen is a simple, portable, and economical device that comes in many different models.
+To use one, you buy a cartridge (or “cart”) that has been pre-filled with concentrated CBD.
 The cartridge is inserted into the pen.
 When the pen is activated, a battery causes the cartridge to heat up and transform the concentrate into vapor.
 Responsible CBD makers use no-temperature blending for their vape cartridges, which preserves the quality and concentration of the CBD in them.

-When it comes to devices and the CBD oil itself, it is vital to purchase supplies only from a reputable dealer who is transparent about the company’s quality control and product purity.
+When it comes to devices and the CBD oil itself, it is vital to purchase supplies only from a reputable dealer who is transparent about its quality control and product purity.
 More on that later.

-A portable vaporizer is also powered by a battery.
+A battery also powers a portable vaporizer.
 This device heats the CBD oil concentrate in a chamber before moving it to a mouthpiece, where it can be inhaled.
-Hybrid vaporizers will work with both liquid concentrates and dry forms of cannabis unlike vaporizers that only process dry cannabis.
+Hybrid vaporizers will work with both liquid concentrates and dry forms of cannabis, unlike vaporizers, that only process dry cannabis.

 So far, we’ve discussed the various ways CBD can be absorbed or ingested into the body.
 Why are so many people interested in this substance?

 CBD’s many possibilities